Loew knows how shocked Brazil must feel

 STRONGEST PERFORMANCE

-Toni Kroos, who scored two goals, was named the man of the match and the midfielder's strongest performance in the World Cup epitomized Germany's improved game.
+Toni Kroos, who scored two goals, was named the man of the match and the midfielder's strongest performance in the World Cup epitomised Germany's improved game.

 "We played a great match," he said.
 "We over-ran them a bit at the start and noticed they were feeling a bit uncertain.